interlucid/web-audio-api/public/pages/oscillator-node.md

             const oscillatorNodeContext = new AudioContext();
             let oscillatorNode;
             const startTone = () => {
-                // allow the user to play sounds oscillatorNodeContext.resume();
                 // stop the previous oscillator from playing if(oscillatorNode) oscillatorNode.stop();
                 // create a new oscillator node (the old node is discarded)